 Brink Literacy Project is proud to offer spring and fall publishing internships every year.
 Each internship lasts fifteen weeks.

 An internship with Brink Literacy Project will give you first-hand experience working in the publishing industry.
 Our programs are designed to bridge the gap between learning about publishing and actually working in the business.
 With assignments such as editorial writing, social media marketing, industry outreach, and professional correspondence, interns receive expansive training that covers a range of skill and experiences.

 Our publishing internships are conducted entirely online so individuals from anywhere in the world can participate as long as they have access to WiFi.
-For interns who live in Denver, CO, we host regular local work and publishing events, in which you are invited and encouraged to participate.
+For interns who live in Denver, CO, we host local work and publishing events, to which you are invited and encouraged to participate.
 However, our entire editing curriculum and other internship duties can certainly be carried out remotely.
 For more information about the program and applications, please take a look at the program page on our website.

 For any additional questions or concerns, please check out our FAQs page.

 Dually Noted is Brink Literacy Project's group writing project.
 Each submission should attempt to match the previous section of the story, in both style and content.
 Our editors will choose the best 500-word submission every week and add it to the current story.
 Stories whose quality meets Brink's high quality standard may be published in F(r)iction, our triannual print publication.

 The theme for this cycle of Dually Noted is: "when memories become currency".